leahghartman/neovim/README.md

 - pdflatex
 - any LaTeX packages you like

-It's worth noting that latexmk and zathura can be individually installed on your system, but when it comes to pdflatex and LaTeX packages, I recommend installing the TexLive base using the following, which will automatically install pdflatex:
+It's worth noting that latexmk and Zathura can be individually installed on your system, but when it comes to pdflatex and LaTeX packages, I recommend installing the TexLive base using the following, which will automatically install pdflatex:

 ```
 sudo apt-get install texlive-latex-base